Lor-Saba/jsp/README.md

 __________________________

 #####Long story short:
-[JsPerf](https://jsperf.com/) is offline since ~2 or more months now so, the need to test codes led me to build a small jsperf-like application for myself to use until jsperf will comeback in [v2](https://github.com/jsperf/jsperf.com)
+[JsPerf](https://jsperf.com/) as of now (May 2016) the website is offline since 2 months or more so, the need to test codes led me to build this small jsperf-like application to use until jsperf will comeback in [v2](https://github.com/jsperf/jsperf.com)

-I didn't add a database to store the test-case created (since it was the jsperf's main problem), Instead I choose to save the current test-case in `localStorage` and the ability to **export** it.
+I didn't add a database to store the test-case created (since it was the jsperf's main problem), Instead I choosed to save the current test-case in `localStorage` and the ability to **export** it.

 __________________________
 #####What I used: